astropy/astropy/docs/table/operations.rst

     >>> join_func(sc1, sc2)  # Associate each coordinate with unique source ID
     (array([3, 1, 1, 2]), array([1, 4, 2]))

-If you would like to write your own we suggest starting from the source code for `~astropy.table.join_skycoord` or `~astropy.table.join_distance`.
+If you would like to write your own fuzzy matching function, we suggest starting from the source code for `~astropy.table.join_skycoord` or `~astropy.table.join_distance`.

 Join on Distance